-To manually configure your Nyquist appliance:
+To view the Nyquist appliance configuration:

-- 1 On the appliance Web UI's main page, select Configuration Settings. - 2 View the settings as described in Table 5 on page 10 for normal configuration, or modify the settings as described in "Standalone Operation Configuration Settings" on page 11 for Standalone Operation configuration. - 3 If changes were made (Standalone Operation only), click the Save Configuration Settings and/or Save Multicast Addresses buttons to save your changes.
+- 1 On the appliance Web Ul's main page, select Configuration Settings. - View the settings as described in Table 5 on page 10 for normal configuration, or modify the settings as described in "Standalone Operation Configuration Settings" on page 11 for Standalone Operation configuration. - 3 If changes were made (Standalone Operation only), click the Save Configuration Settings and/or Save Multicast Addresses buttons to save your changes.